realNickBeck/spring-mvc-security-user-registration/README.md

 # spring-mvc-security-user-registration
 Used spring security to make a login page that connects to a mySQL Workbench database.

+Functionalities include:

-Functionalities include:1) validation for all input fields using Spring-Validation
+1) validation for all input fields using Spring-Validation
 2) sign up form to register new users that provides the role of employee automatically
 3) Used Thymeleaf to parse and render the data produced by the application to template files
 4) Used Hibernate/JPA to map application entities to the relational database tables